jonshiach/graphics-notes/_pages/03_textures.md

 #### Bilinear interpolation

-Another method is to calculate the sample colour using <a href="https://en.wikipedia.org/wiki/Bilinear_interpolation" target="_blank">**bilinear interpolation**</a> where the distance between $(u,v)$ co-ordinate and the centre of a textel determines how much that textel contributes to the sample colour, i.e., the closer the textel the more of the textel colour is contained in the colour sample.
+Another method is to calculate the sample colour using <a href="https://en.wikipedia.org/wiki/Bilinear_interpolation" target="_blank">**bilinear interpolation**</a> where the distance between $(u,v)$ coordinate and the centre of a textel determines how much that textel contributes to the sample colour, i.e., the closer the textel the more of the textel colour is contained in the colour sample.

 ```{figure} ../_images/03_bilinear.svg
 :width: 500